sh1v-max/Basic-HTML-CSS-projects/26_Profile-Card/README.md

 # My Profile Card
-A Profile Card with share button and personal direct links attached.
+A Profile Card with share functionality and personal direct links attached to it.

 - ### Here is [My Profile Card](https://seemyprofilehere.netlify.app/) live link.